-Settings Interface CDI-RJ45 WLAN User rights Appropriate user rights (e.g. administrator rights) for TCP/IP and proxy server settings are necessary (e.g. for adjusting the IP address, subnet mask etc.).
-Proxy server settings of the web browser The web browser setting Use a proxy server for y our LAN must be disabled .
+Settings Interface CDI-RJ45 WLAN User rights Appropriate user rights (e.g. administrator right settings are necessary (e.g. for adjusting the IP a Proxy server settings of the web browser The web browser setting Use a proxy server for your LAN must be disabled .
 JavaScript JavaScript must be enabled.
 JavaScript must be enabled.
 If JavaScript cannot be enabled: Enter http://192.168.1.212/servlet/ basic.html in the address bar of the web browser.
 A fully functional but simplified version of the operating menu structure starts in the web browser.
 The WLAN display requires JavaScript support.
 When installing a new firmware version: To enable correct data display, clear the temporary memory (cache) under Internet options in the web browser.
 Network connections Only use the active network connections to the measuring device.
 Switch off all other network connections such as WLAN for example.
 Switch off all other network connections.